By using the Portico archive you agree to abide by the following Terms and Conditions of Use:

 “Qualified Institution(s)” means the educational institutions, libraries and other Organizations that are contracted customers for publishers and or other rights holders and the publications they offer.

-“Authorized Users” means Individuals who are authorized to use a Participating Institution’s or Qualified Institution’s facility who (a) are affiliated with a Participating Institution or Qualified Institution as students, faculty or employees, or (b) are physically present or located in the Participating Institution’s or Qualified Institution’s facility (“Walk-In Users”).
+“Authorized Users” means Individuals who are authorized to use a Participating Institution’s or Qualified Institution’s facility who (a) are affiliated with a Participating Institution or Qualified Institution as students, faculty or employees, or (b) are physically present or located in the Participating Institution’s or Qualified Institution’s facility (“Walk-In Users”), or individuals accessing Open Access Content (as defined below).

 Participating Institutions and Qualified Institutions may have entered into a license agreement with one or more Publishers relating to access to specific Content.
 The Portico Terms and Conditions of Use are intended to cover only situations in which Portico is providing access to Content that is no longer available from the Publisher or another source owing to the occurrence of specific trigger events, such as a Publisher going out of business and there not being a successor, or where Portico has been designated by the Publisher as a source for perpetual access for former subscribers or purchasers of the Content.
 Prior to a trigger event (“Pre-trigger Event Period”), Portico shall provide access to Participating Institutions, Qualified Institutions, and Publishers only for verification and audit or testing purposes.
 In addition, during the Pre-trigger Event Period, the relevant Publisher license shall govern the use of the Content except that these Terms and Conditions of Use shall govern where access to the Content is provided by Portico, including for purposes of verification and auditing or testing purposes as described below in Section 3(i).
 After a trigger event (“Post-trigger Event Period”), in the event of a conflict between the Publisher license and these Terms and Conditions of Use, these Terms and Conditions of Use will prevail.